By Larry Mendel, Vice President of Sales

 There are many types of trusts and structures which can be utilized to express your wishes and create tax strategies and protection for your wealth and wealth transfer.

-MONTAG is fortunate to work closely with our clients and their team of lawyers, CPAs and other advisors to create individual plans which makes sense for each family’s specific needs.
+MONTAG is fortunate to work closely with our clients and their team of lawyers, CPAs and other advisors to create individual plans which make sense for each family’s specific needs.
 And, if you are in need of references, we are happy to make introductions to some of the high-quality trust and estate attorneys we work with on a regular basis.

 As you may know, trusts can keep assets secure from creditors and allow parents to control their assets from the grave.
 But at some point, I believe that the people you love deserve the freedom to enjoy and utilize these assets responsibly for their purposes.
 It’s never too late to start these conversations, but I am confident that if you do, the beneficiaries will be better prepared to carry on your legacy and stewardship of what you have built.